Ethiopia: Government

-The Ethiopian judiciary consists of dual system with two court structures: the federal and state courts.
+The Ethiopian judiciary consists of a dual system with two court structures: the federal and state courts.
 The FDRE Constitution vested federal judicial authority to the Federal Supreme Court which can overturn and review decisions of subordinate federal courts; itself has regular division assigned for fundamental errors of law.
 In addition, the Supreme Court can perform circuit hearings in established five states at any states of federal levels or "area designated for its jurisdiction" if deemed "necessary for the efficient rendering of justice".

 The Federal Supreme Proclamation granted three subject matter principles: laws, parties and place to federal court jurisdiction, first "cases arising under the Constitution, federal laws and international treaties", second over "parties specified by federal laws".

 On the basis of Article 78 of the 1994 Ethiopian Constitution, the judiciary is completely independent of the executive and the legislature.
 To ensure this, the President and Vice President of the Supreme Court are appointed by Parliament on the nomination of Prime Minister.
 Once elected, the executive power has no authority to remove them from office.
 Other judges are nominated by the Federal Judicial Administration Council (FJAC) on the basis of transparent criteria and the Prime Minister's recommendation for appointment in the HoPR.
 In all cases, judges cannot be removed from their duty unless they retired, violated disciplinary rules, gross incompatibility, or inefficiency to unfit due to ill health.
 Contrary, the majority vote of HoPR have the right to sanction removal in federal judiciary level or state council in cases of state judges.
 In 2015, the realities of this provision were questioned in a report prepared by Freedom House.